googleapis/google-cloud-dotnet/apis/Google.Cloud.Spanner.Data/docs/index.md

-If you want to diagnose session management issues, `SpannerConnection` provides a method to fetch a snapshot of the statistics for the session pool associated with the database associated with the connection:
+If you want to diagnose session management issues, `SpannerConnection` provides a method to fetch a snapshot of the statistics for the session pool associated with the connection:

-{{sample:SpannerConnection.GetSessionPoolDatabaseStatistics}}
+{{sample:SpannerConnection.GetSessionPoolSegmentStatistics}}